 - Two satisfactory references;

 TKAT is committed to safeguarding and promoting the welfare of our students, and expects all staff, trainees and volunteers to share this commitment.

 About the training provider

-Chichester High School is an Outstanding School within The Kemnal Academies Trust (TKAT).
-It holds Teaching School status and is a School Direct Lead school providing secondary (11-16) and primary (5-11) school-based initial teacher training.
+Chichester High School is part of the The Kemnal Academies Trust (TKAT).
+It is a School Direct Lead School providing secondary (11-16) and primary (5-11) school-based initial teacher training.
 Applicants can gain Qualified Teacher Status (QTS) with the option to study for a PGCE with Masters' credits.
 Our HEI Provider responsible for the PGCE is Leeds Beckett University.

 *The Academy Selsey